RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 ## Start up debugging

 On initial power up, or on `RESET`, there is a `BEL` (`0x07`) character output from the serial port.
 If you have a terminal supporting `BEL` you will hear it.
-Otherwise check that `0x07` is being transmited by looking at the characters received.
+Otherwise check that `0x07` is being transmitted by looking at the characters received.
 If you do not hear or see `BEL` then it is likely that your terminal is not properly configured, or that the Z80 Module, ACIA Serial Module, or ROM Module has a fault.

 Immediately following a RAM Module sanity check will ensure that the serial port can be fully initialised, and then BASIC loaded.
 If the RAM Module sanity check fails a character will be continually output, which can be used to infer what is causing the problem.
 Seeing either `0xFF` or `0x00` would infer that there is no RAM in the required location.
 Other values infer that there is a problem with the address lines or data lines.